red56/releasetool/README.md

 # Releasetool

 We use this tool to create releases and their documentation.
-It makes versioned/numbered deployments easier to track.y Would be nice if there was an engine to display the release notes in a rails app as well.
+It makes versioned/numbered deployments easier to track.
+Would possibly be nice if there was an engine to display the release notes in a rails app as well.

 Not quite one-click release, but getting there...

 ## Installation

 Add this line to your application's Gemfile: